HuntDask/Final-Project/README.md

 - The teams key ststitics from games compared to the actual team outcome of the game?

 ### Communication Protocols
 for my project as far as communication, I am working solo on this project.
 However, I will creating a list of all the requirments for each week from the Rubrics given for each segment.
-This will keep me in order and on time to develop our project at the righ pace.
+This will keep me in order and on time to develop our project at the right pace.